geins-io/geins-sdk/apps/docs/guide/what-is-geins.md

+---
+title: What is Geins?
+description: What is Geins?
+tags:
+  - sdk
+  - geins
+  - guide

+---

 # What is Geins?

 As a developer, you know the frustration of working with clunky e-commerce platforms that limit your creativity.
 You deserve tools that empower you to build amazing digital experiences.